Breakfast + Brunch Guide to the atlanta Beltline

 Where to Fuel Up Along the Beltline—From Coffee to Chicken & Waffles

-So grab your besties, throw on your cutest sneakers, and let’s brunch our way down the Beltline.
+So lace up your cutest sneakers, grab your brunch crew, and let’s eat our way down the trail.

 coffee first kind of morning